Franc1sco/CS2-Parachute/README.md

 * Linear - 0: disables linear fallspeed - 1: enables it
 * FallSpeed - speed of the fall when you use the parachute
 * TeleportTicks - 300: ticks until perform a teleport (for prevent console spam).
-* ParachuteModelEnabled - false: Add a parachute model while using it.
+* ParachuteModelEnabled - true: Add a parachute model while using it.
 * AccessFlag - access required for can use parachuse, leave blank "" for public access.

-### TODO

-Take ideas from https://forums.alliedmods.net/showthread.php?p=580269 like add option for buy a parachute.